-(4,279 Datablocks used)
+(4,279 Datablocks Used)

 Google Analytics records a session every single time someone visits your website.
 A session starts right away when someone loads a page and ends after 30 minutes of inactivity.
 Every pageview, click, transaction, etc., tracked during this period of activity makes up one “Session.”

 If that same visitor comes back several hours later, or the next day, a new session is counted.
 Therefore one person can log multiple sessions.

-Individual session duration can vary depending on whether or not there are engagement hits on the last page of a session.
+Individual session durations can vary depending on whether or not there are engagement hits on the last page of a session.
 If there are no hits on the last page of a session, Google Analytics calculates the session duration by subtracting the time of the first hit on the last page from the time of the first hit on the first page.

 So if the time of the first hit on the last page was 1:00, and the time of the first hit on the first page was 12:30, the session duration is 30 minutes.

-% new sessions is simply the total percentage of first-time sessions on your website in a given time period.
+“% New Sessions” is simply the total percentage of first-time sessions on your website in a given time period.